List of Coronation Street characters introduced in 2022: Dee Dee Bailey

-Dee Dee Bailey, played by Channique Sterling-Brown, made her first appearance on 28 September 2022.
+Diana "Dee Dee" Bailey, played by Channique Sterling-Brown, made her first appearance on 28 September 2022.
 Sterling-Brown's casting details were announced on 4 September, while the character has been mentioned by her on-screen family since their introduction in 2019.
 The show's producer Iain MacLeod admitted to being a fan of the character before she "physically existed" just by hearing her description from the Bailey family.
-Dee Dee is a lawyer, and MacLeod stated that viewers could expect "a certain amount of chaos.
-She's got an incredibly big heart.
-She's incredibly competent at her job, but you'd never guess that to meet her."
+Dee Dee is a lawyer and MacLeod stated that viewers could expect "a certain amount of chaos.
+She has got an incredibly big heart.
+She is incredibly competent at her job, but you'd never guess that to meet her."

 MacLeod said Dee Dee would be involved in a major storyline, but she would not be hiding a "dark secret" like most newly introduced characters.
 He explained "She's so exuberant and just seems so bulletproof and impervious to the travails of modern life that she dusts herself down and gets on with it.
 I didn't want to discover that she's got some terrible burden."
 He thought that it was a "refreshing" decision and allowed the character to be "incredibly joyous."
 He believed the audience would take to her.